Rakhyvel/Orange/docs/orngdoc.md

 7. If a declaration does not appear in an implementaiton, then its declartion is taken from the trait.

 ### Test Declarations
+1. Tests are declared with the `test` keyword, followed by a string literal representing the test's name, and the test body.
+2. The test body is expected to be of type `()!()`.

 ### Context Declarations
 1. A _context declaration_ declares and names a context.